Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.04.20 (BR)
+- Added Preview when hovering "Rally to nearest stargate" buttons

 2024.04.19 (BR)
 - Added Rally to nearest stargate button in the right panel.
 (When available)
 - Added Rally to nearest stargate button in mass rally panel.